Battle of Merville Gun Battery: Assault 6 June 1944

 Aware of the time constraints, Otway decided he could wait no longer, and the reduced battalion headed for the battery and joined up with Major Smith's reconnaissance party just outside the village of Gonneville en Auge.
 The reconnaissance party had cut a way through the barbed wire, and marked four routes through the minefield.
 Otway divided his men into four assault groups, and settled down to await the arrival of the three gliders.

-In England, one of the gliders landed at RAF Odiham as its tow rope had snapped during bad weather.
-The other two gliders, unable to locate the battery, did not land where expected.
+In England, one of the gliders diverted to RAF Odiham as its tow rope had snapped during bad weather.
+The other two gliders, unable to locate the battery, did not land where assigned.
 On their run in, both gliders were hit by anti-aircraft fire.
 One landed around 2 mi away, the other at the edge of the minefield.
 The troops from this glider became involved in a fire fight with German troops heading to reinforce the battery garrison.

 Otway launched the assault as soon as the first glider overshot the battery, ordering the explosives to be detonated to form two paths through the outer perimeter through which the paratroopers attacked.
-The defenders were alerted by the explosions, and opened fire, inflicting heavy casualties; only four attackers survived to reach Casemate Four, which they disabled by firing into apertures and throwing grenades into air vents.
-The other casemates were cleared with fragmentation and white phosphorus grenades, as the crews had neglected to lock the doors leading into the battery.
+The defenders were alerted by the detonations, and opened fire, inflicting heavy casualties; only four attackers survived to reach Casemate Four, which they assaulted by firing into its apertures and throwing grenades into air vents.
+The other casemates were cleared of personnel with fragmentation and white phosphorus grenades, as the crews had neglected to lock the doors leading into the battery.
 During the bombing raid, the battery's guns had been moved inside the casemates and the steel doors left open for ventilation.
 During the battle, 22 Germans were killed and a similar number made prisoners of war.
-The rest of the garrison escaped undetected by hiding in the underground bunkers.
+The rest of the garrison escaped undetected by hiding in underground bunkers.

 Steiner was not present during the bombing, but at a command bunker in Franceville-Plage.
 After the raid, he set out for the battery, but was unable to gain entry due to the volume of fire from the British paratroopers.
 At the same time, a reconnaissance patrol from an army Flak unit with a half-track mounting a large anti-aircraft gun arrived.
 The crew had intended to seek cover at the position, but instead used the gun to engage the paratroopers.

 With the battery in their hands, but no sappers or explosives, the British gathered together what plastic explosives they had been issued for use with their Gammon bombs to try to destroy the guns.
 By this time, Steiner had returned to Franceville-Plage, and directed his regiment's 2nd and 3rd Batteries to fire onto the Merville Battery.